System of a Down – Toxicity: #797 of best 1,000 albums ever!

 System of a Down - Toxicity

-Why is System of a Down’s Toxicity on my best 1,000 albums ever list?
+So why is System of a Down’s Toxicity on this best 1,000 albums ever thing?

-It’s got slow parts, it’s got great harmonies and an emotional, evocative section, it’s got tremendously exciting thrashy metal riffs, it’s got a very specific Armenian American thing, and importantly it has a rap-metal thing that’s way, way better than most who would ever attempt to do a rap-metal thing.
+It’s got slow parts, great harmonies and an emotional, evocative section; tremendously exciting, thrashy metal riffs; a very specific Armenian-American thing; and, importantly, a rap-metal element that’s way, way better than almost anyone else who’s ever tried it.

 And that’s just “Chop Suey!”